 Spirituality and or Religious faith

 I do not have a religious agenda; my desire is to help you utilize your spiritual or religious path as a support in your work as an individual or couple.
-I do want you to know that it is indeed okay and helpful for you to talk about your spiritual/religious life in therapy if you choose, because it is a part of your life.
-For many person it can be a support and place of hope, or for some a place of pain, or a combination.
+I want you to know it is indeed okay and helpful for you to talk about your spiritual/religious life in therapy if you choose, because it is a part of your life.
+Your sense of God, the Divine, a Higher Power, What gives your life meaning- know I welcome you bringing this into your therapy.
+For many persons it can be a support and place of hope, or for some a place of pain, or a combination.
+For some letting go of some long held beliefs that now seem to be harmful can be a difficult, heart wrenching, and challenging process.

 There are times when the entire family can benefit from therapy.
 Whoever is willing to come in, that is where we start.
 Identifying patterns and implementing changes to habitual ways of relating can be difficult but pay big dividends.